-Food is an integral part of any journey, no matter if it just for a day or few hours.
+Food is an integral part of any journey, no matter if it just for a day or a few hours.
 And when you are visiting a new place, a place away from your place then it is mandatory to taste the cuisine of that place.
 No journey is complete without tasting and dining at the place you are traveling to.
 While I was in Khajuraho, I too looked for food around.
 But globalization has actually ruined everything.
-I didn’t find any local, true authentic food place.
-There were fancy, romantic themed restaurant.
+I didn’t find any local, truly authentic food place.
+There was a fancy, romantic themed restaurant.
 Well, globalization is not at blame for it all but I was actually expecting something really indigenous.
-I mean paratha, sandwich, noodles etc. are everywhere.
-That’s why I was looking for authentic food in Khajuraho and finally I decided that I would come someday else with just the agenda of exploring and then I would do.
+I mean paratha, sandwiches, noodles, etc. are everywhere.
+That’s why I was looking for authentic food in Khajuraho and finally, I decided that I would come someday else with just the agenda of exploring and then I would do.

 Where was the true, authentic food in Khajuraho?

-On the first day of arriving in the town, I dined at this fancy place by the name Maharaja Restaurant, a roof top one.
+On the first day of arriving in the town, I dined at this fancy place by the name Maharaja Restaurant, a rooftop one.
 I got attracted by the vibes and thought to give it a try but my decision turned out to be wrong when we had dinner here.
 The fanciness of this place was totally ruined by the food we had there.
 It was nothing close to the price we paid.
 However, two days later I visited Raja Café.
-Nice ambiance, amazing place, and the food was totally lip smacking.
-Before visiting Raja Café, we went to Siddharth Hotel’s roof top restaurant.
+Nice ambiance, amazing place, and the food were totally lip-smacking.
+Before visiting Raja Café, we went to Siddharth Hotel’s rooftop restaurant.
 The service was so slow that we had to leave.
 I asked the waiter to bring the menu and water and we had to wait for almost half an hour before leaving the place and went to Raja Café.